samyakpadwekar/Java_backend/Spring boot/Readme.md

 a.
 Spring:
 In Spring, you need to configure many components manually, such as data sources, security, and view resolvers. \
 b.
 Spring Boot:
 Spring Boot's auto-configuration feature automatically configures many common components based on the dependencies you include in your project.
-For example, adding spring-boot-starter-data-jpa automatically configures a data source and entity manager.
+For example, *adding spring-boot-starter-data-jpa automatically configures a data source and entity manager*.

 7. Convention Over Configuration: \
 a.
 Spring: